arpastrana/compas_cem/docs/migration/README.md

 `tasks.py` config, the `yak_template` layout, and the four `release.yml` inputs, including that the publish job must move to `windows-latest`.

-One prerequisite remains inside that work: §15.3, establishing how `componentize_cpy.py` assigns GUIDs.
-If it derives them from component names, the Phase 1 `Constraint` → `Goal` renames changed them and existing `.gh` files will not resolve.
-Most likely a migration note rather than a code change.
+The one prerequisite inside that work, §15.3, is now **resolved**: GUIDs are not name-derived, so the Phase 1 renames broke nothing.
+What it uncovered instead is that GUIDs are random per build, which leaves a decision — pin them or accept the ecosystem default — to be taken during Phase 5.

 ### 14.4 Ready to start now, in parallel